anenstein/catana/README.md

 **System Setup & Configuration**
 - Full system update and upgrade support with reboot prompts
-- Automatic handling of service restarts via `needrestart`
-- Fixes and tweaks for Samba and Golang environments
 - Docker & Docker Compose installation and validation

 **Environment Bootstrapping**